divvun/DivvunPublicTenders/PahkatSetupWizards.md

 # Setup Wizards for the Páhkat clients

 This subproject should add a new feature to the Páhkat clients for [Windows](https://github.com/divvun/pahkat-client-windows) and [macOS](https://github.com/divvun/pahkat-client-macos).

+# Deliverables

 The new feature is a first-time setup wizard that:

 * runs first time (or on request)
 * asks for languages of interest